Enter your postcode to start comparing broadband deals available to you:

 Cable broadband from Virgin Media

-Broadband installation times can vary depending on the provider and the type of broadband you choose.
+A broadband-only installation times can vary depending on the provider and the type of broadband you choose.
 However, most installations take about 10-14 days to book in advance.

 Earning its reputation as an affordable broadband provider with excellent customer service, Plusnet doesn’t charge any upfront costs unless you need a new phone line installed, which will cost you an installation fee of £50.

-The majority of TalkTalk broadband deals come with free setup, but you could be charged for new equipment if you sign up for a broadband and TV deal.
+Most TalkTalk broadband deals come with free setup, but you could be charged for new equipment if you sign up for a broadband and TV deal.

 Despite offering some incredibly fast broadband speeds, Vodafone doesn’t charge any setup fees when you take out a new deal with the provider.

-Providers that regularly charge setup fees or installation costs will sometimes waive them as part of a promotion or special offer, especially around key dates in the year such as Black Friday.
+Providers that regularly charge setup fees or installation costs will sometimes waive them as part of a promotion or special offer, especially around key dates in the year, such as Black Friday.

 Otherwise, be sure to factor in the additional costs when comparing broadband deals.

-You’re more likely to find discounted or free setup on higher-cost deals, such as a full-service TV and broadband subscription.
+You’re more likely to find a discounted or free setup on higher-cost deals, such as a full-service TV and broadband subscription.

 NOW TV memberships are very different from NOW broadband packages.
-Operating more like Netflix, you can sign up for, and cancel, these as and when you like without paying any sign-up fees.
+Operating more like Netflix, you can sign up for and cancel these as and when you like without paying any sign-up fees.

 It’s fairly typical for Virgin Media to charge an installation fee when new customers sign up because a new broadband line is usually required.
 However, if your property has had a Virgin Media connection previously installed, you likely won’t have to pay a setup charge.

-You can definitely get a broadband and TV deal with no upfront cost, as providers like Sky often use this as a promotion to entice new customers.
+You can get a broadband and TV deal with no upfront cost, as providers like Sky often use this as a promotion to entice new customers.

 Of the major providers that offer broadband and TV deals, BT is the most likely to charge a setup fee for its services.